Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-11-22-watching-reading-listening-4.md

-<p lang="en" data-aria-label-part="0">Hey <a dir="ltr" href="https://twitter.com/hashtag/Teens?src=hash" data-query-source="hashtag_click">#Teens</a>: would it be cool if I put a <a dir="ltr" href="https://twitter.com/hashtag/saddle?src=hash" data-query-source="hashtag_click">#saddle</a> on my <a dir="ltr" href="https://twitter.com/hashtag/toilet?src=hash" data-query-source="hashtag_click">#toilet</a>?</p>
+lang="en" data-aria-label-part="0">Hey <a dir="ltr" href="https://twitter.com/hashtag/Teens?src=hash" data-query-source="hashtag_click">#Teens</a>: would it be cool if I put a <a dir="ltr" href="https://twitter.com/hashtag/saddle?src=hash" data-query-source="hashtag_click">#saddle</a> on my <a dir="ltr" href="https://twitter.com/hashtag/toilet?src=hash" data-query-source="hashtag_click">#toilet</a>?

-<p lang="en" data-aria-label-part="0">BBC series Catastrophe was so bloody funny, and so sharp on relationships.
+lang="en" data-aria-label-part="0">BBC series Catastrophe was so bloody funny, and so sharp on relationships.
 I loves him, and I loves Sharon Horgan, with whom he co-writes the show.
 If Please Like Me and Master of None are like an anthropological field trip into Gen Y territory, Catastrophe is more like hanging out with people I recognise.
-Here's the trailer to Season 1 (Season 2 coming soon I think.)</p>
+Here's the trailer to Season 1 (Season 2 coming soon I think.)

 https://www.youtube.com/watch?v=bfccan1k2_4